dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 [Tracking Issue #16400](https://github.com/aspnet/EntityFrameworkCore/issues/16400)

-This change is introduced in EF Core 3.0-preview 6.

 **Old behavior**

 Before EF Core 3.0, `UseRowNumberForPaging` could be used to generate SQL for paging that is compatible with SQL Server 2008.